marinednadude/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP.md

 **Positive Control**

 A positive control is used in every PCR run to verify success of the PCR reaction.
 In place of template DNA, 2 μL of positive control diluted to 10^3 copies/µL is used.
 One well per plate is alotted for the positive control.
 The positive control used for 16S is Dromedary camel (*Camelus dromedarius*).
 The reference mitogenome used to develop the positive control sequence can be found on GenBank: [Accession OP378546.1](https://www.ncbi.nlm.nih.gov/nuccore/OP378546.1).
-We note that this accession had 2 mismatches in the forward primer as well as 1 mistmatch in the reverse primer and thus we modified the positive control to use the exact primer sequence to avoid mismatches.
+We based the positive control off of the 12S gene.
+The resulting accession had 2 mismatches in the forward primer as well as 1 mistmatch in the reverse primer and thus we modified the positive control to use the exact primer sequence to avoid mismatches.

 |Positive Control Sequence|